tarantool/doc/doc/reference/tooling/tcm/tcm_connect_clusters.rst

 Connecting a pre-configured cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you already have a cluster and want connect it to |tcm|,
+If you already have a cluster and want to connect it to |tcm|,
 follow these steps:

 #.
 Go to **Clusters**  and click **Add**.